About Bovine TB

 2.7 Stagnant ponds and other areas where wildlife may drink should be fenced off.

 2.8 As badgers can gain access to water troughs, consider similar taking precautions as described for feed troughs to prevent his happening.
-Troughs should be regularly cleansed and disinfected to minimise the risk of cattle being exposed to contaminated water.
+Troughs should be regularly cleaned and disinfected to minimise the risk of cattle being exposed to contaminated water.

 Only feed waste milk to calves if it has been boiled or pasteurised